python/mypy/CONTRIBUTING.md

 ```

 > **Note**
-> Some code quality tools are not compatible with old python versions, you'll
+> You'll need Python 3.8 or higher to install all requirements listed in
-> need python version 3.8 or higher to install and run them.
+> test-requirements.txt

 ### Running tests